codecypher/LearnAI/Level-1/tips/linux_tools.md

 Bash is a command interpreter for Linux and MacOS systems.
 Here are some tools and tips that will help in the daily battle against bugs and deadlines [1].

+ffmpeg is a very useful utility for CV projects [5].

+speedtest-cli is a command-line tool for testing internet bandwidth using speedtest.net.

+iPerf is a great way to test your LAN speed (rather than your Internet speed [6].

 ## coreutils